A-road Signs

 Exit Sign

-As a result, since 2002, Diagram 2314.2 allows an arrow pointing to the top-left, just like similar signs usually found at a junction.
-There are extremely few examples of this in action.
+Since 2002, Diagram 2314.2 allows an arrow pointing to the top-left, just like similar signs usually found at a junction.
+There are few examples of this in action.
+The text "Services" can also be included on any existing exit sign, but it must never be named.

 Continuity Signing

-Where services aren't immediately accessible from the road, the legend 'Services' on a white patch should be used to direct traffic to the right place.
+Where service areas aren't immediately accessible from the road, the legend 'Services' on a white patch should be used to direct traffic to the right place.
 This includes the sign at the exit from the road, which is the example on the right.

 The 'Services' legend must always be in black-on-white, unless the service area is classed as a motorway service area, in which case it must be white-on-blue.
-In both cases, a full name may be used.
+In both cases, a full name may be used, but rarely is.
+If directions are painted on the road, they must say "SERV" (never "S'VCS").

 Where a junction provides access to two different service areas, or one service area that has two entrances, the regulations don't offer any advice as to how the two can be differentiated.
 Normally, motorists will just see two different directions for "Services", as is the case at Markham Moor, Willowtree and Picket Post.
 Ferrymuir is now called "alternative services" to avoid confusion.